chuc92man/docker-stacks/datacube-notebook/docs/Deployment.md

 #### Static distribution

-The [07-config-dask.yaml.example](../examples/configuration/07-config-dask.yaml.example) file provides examples on how to do so using environment variabled as per GDAL's [documentation](https://gdal.org/user/virtual_file_systems.html):
+The [07-config-dask.yaml.example](../examples/configuration/07-config-dask.yaml.example) file provides examples on how to set [GDAL environment variables for AWS access]((https://gdal.org/user/virtual_file_systems.html)) at the time a worker Pod is created or upgraded:

 ```yaml
 worker: